Engineering-Grade Explainable AI for Industrial Process Optimisation

 Ross Manning is Technology Transfer Manager at the University of Surrey’s Faculty of Engineering & Physical Sciences, with over a decade of experience in technology transfer, commercial strategy, and IP management.
 He has been instrumental in shaping the commercial roadmap for EcoShift.ai, strengthening the business case and market positioning through feedback on research outputs and presentations.
 Ross contributes expertise in market analysis, technology scouting, and IP strategy, ensuring the project is well-prepared to engage industry stakeholders and explore viable routes to market.

-Interested in our Research?
+Interested in our Work?